Oblongmana/vscode-salesforce-doc-lookup/notes/metadata_coverage_notes.md

   - See notes below for breakdown
   - !!
 The ToC seems to contain ALL content needed to generate the page
   - Doesn't contain HTML however, we'd need to wrap it in our own
-- Human linking is sensible
+- Human linking is sensible-ish
   - Page is an SPA built from the ToC
   - in-page popups for any given item
   - !! popups aren't just JS state, can construct direct links
+    - UPDATE: this is only partially true - only the popup itself allows direct linking, the URL path that leads to specific tabs IS only JS state

 So overall looks pretty good from both a Human and Webview perspective